 Around 2012 he teamed up with businessman and venture capitalist Martin Wright (with whom he had previously co-founded tidal energy pioneer Marine Current Turbines).
 Together they secured early grant funding, which enabled them to progress the idea.

-Charlie Blair joined the venture as Managing Director in 2016 and shortly thereafter Gravitricity secured £650,000 from Innovate UK to design and build their 250kW concept demonstrator
+Charlie Blair joined the venture as Managing Director in 2016 and shortly thereafter Gravitricity secured £650,000 from Innovate UK to design and build a concept demonstrator.

 We are working with Dutch winch and offshore manufacturer Huisman Equipment BV and are developing an industrial consortium to take Gravitricity technology to market.
 Husiman have been involved closely in the fabrication of our 250kW scale demonstrator.